An Optimal, Universal and Agnostic Decoding Method for Message Reconstruction, Bio and Technosignature Detection: Conclusions

 \section{Conclusions}

-We have introduced and demonstrated a practical and reliable method for reconstructing properties of non-random signals or messages related to their physical properties that serve the receiver to decode the embedded (multidimensional) space into which the original message was originally sent.
-This related information theory to geometry and topology by means of compression and algorithmic probability.

-The method is based on algorithmic information dynamics (AID) which uses the tools of classical information theory and algorithmic information theory (and their combination) and perturbation analysis, with algorithmic complexity values approximated and combined with Shannon entropy by using the block decomposition method (BDM).

-We have shown signal-amplification techniques that help the methods to get a better signal-to-noise reading and investigated how the methods perform in the face of noise.

-We have shown that these agnostic methods can be extended and used for bio and technosignature detection and signal deconvolution, and how these algorithmic-information-based methods can be used to avoid encoding biases in signal detection.

-This work advances a practical and theoretical framework that relates information, Shannon entropy, complexity, and semantics that can be extended to multiple uses in signal deconvolution, cryptography, and coding theory.
+This work advances a practical and theoretical framework that relates information, entropy, complexity, and semantics that can be extended and hence put to multiple uses in signal deconvolution, bio- and technosignature detection, cryptography, and coding theory.
+Our methods show how the receiver can decode the (multidimensional) space or structure into which the original message was sent via zero-knowledge one-way communication channels.

-We are convinced that this application is only an example of how this mathematical and computational framework can be used in all areas of inverse problems as an approach to a large universal generative model able to instantiate a strong form of super-human Artificial General Intelligence from first principles here in application to some specific cases of message reconstruction.
+We believe that the present work is only one example of how our mathematical and computational framework can be used in all areas of inverse problems as an approach to a large universal generative model able to instantiate Artificial General Intelligence from first principles, particularly in application to some specific cases of message reconstruction in which prior knowledge about the source is very limited.
+Such results relate information theory to fundamental areas of mathematics, such as geometry and topology, by means of compression and algorithmic probability.